Shagshag/prestashop-documentation/PrestaShopBackupCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\PrestaShopBackup.php line 34
+* This property is defined in [classes/PrestaShopBackup.php line 34](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/PrestaShopBackup.php#34)

 ### $customBackupDir